 Too often I have heard tales of couples not spending time together on their wedding day because they were so focused on being good hosts to their guests.

 & that's great -- for your guests.

 But don't you think your wedding should be focused on your partner & the life you are vowing to each other?

 Raise your hand if you are spending your engagement stressing about dietary restrictions, centerpieces, or who walks where when?

-My dream for my couples is that they can spend their wedding day all goo-goo eyed, daydreaming about what the future holds for them & discussing what the promises they made to each other will look like.
+Our dream for our couples is that they can spend their wedding day all goo-goo eyed, daydreaming about what the future holds for them & discussing what the promises they made to each other will look like.

-That's why I'm such a big fan of elopements.
+That's why we're such big fans of elopements.